jlooper/azure-space-mystery/app/game/rocket/en/cluster/continue.md

 Suddenly, a memory from boot camp comes back to you.

-_Sergeant Meles said that the best way to protect against EMP is to layer what you want to protect in card board and aluminum._
+_Sergeant Meles said that the best way to protect against EMP is to layer what you want to protect in card board and aluminium._

 Where am I going to find all that?
 You rummage around all the compartments of the ship until you find large pieces of cardboard from the packing crates and a very large roll of aluminium.
 Oh yes!